kamilazdybal/pykitPIV/docs/index.rst

 .. image:: images/pykitPIV-logo.png
   :width: 300

-**pykitPIV** is a Python package for synthetic PIV image generation.
+**pykitPIV** is a Python package for synthetic PIV image generation that exploits the kinematic relationship between two PIV images.
 The goal of this library is to give the user or a reinforcement learning (RL) agent a lot of flexibility in setting-up image generation.
+The generated image pairs and the associated flow targets can be directly used in training convolutional neural network (CNN) for flow estimation.

 .. image:: images/example-image-I1-I2.gif
   :width: 1100